Skip To Content

 Housing

-Housing is offered at CCC for female undergraduates and graduates students based on availability on campus.
+On-campus housing is offered at CCC for female and male undergraduates and graduates students admitted through the School of Adult and Graduate Education based on availability.
 Please contact for more information:

 Office of Residence Life